-We are a grassroots cat rescue group, formed by people who care deeply about animal welfare.
-We’re animal lovers particularly devoted to helping homeless cats.
+We’re animal lovers who care deeply about animal welfare and particularly devoted to helping homeless cats.

-Almost without realizing it, we went from the simple compassionate act of placing a little food and water under the window to feeding entire feral cat colonies.
+Almost without realizing it, we went from the simple compassionate act of placing a little food and water under the window to feeding a few feral cat colonies.
 Many feeding stations were eventually set up for homeless cats roaming our neighbourhood as well.

 Around 60 kg of dry food, dozens of cans of wet food and gallons of water are distributed every month.
 Additionally, we take care of the maintenance of the feral cat colonies’ surrounding areas; about 40 hours a month are spent doing this kind of voluntary work.